 I’m guilty of being in my head too much, always studying what’s going on around me, contemplating, taking in how people think and act.
 The brain and its design are my obsession.

 My wife and kids refuse to watch one more 90’s movie with me.
 (I really thought they were enjoying themselves.)
 It’s how I escape for a minute.
 I mean this brain of mine just doesn’t like to shut down.
 I’ve watched ‘You’ve Got Mail’ and ‘Back to the Future’ at least 50 times.
 I’m a Trekkor, too.
 Makes my wife crazy and she said if I don’t stop dressing like I am stuck in the 90’s that I’ll be going solo.
-I’m a hopeless romantic but struggle with intimacy.
-How can someone be both?
-I just am.
-My love language is acts of service.
-Guess she wants a hug too sometimes.
-She’s allergic to peanut butter and I bring a peanut butter and real butter sandwich to bed every night.
-Not cool but I think its funny for some reason.
-Dana (my wife) loves surprises, so I will always have this great date or suprise planned but I just can’t stand the suspense so I’ll tell her like hours before the surprise.
+I’m a hopeless romantic.
+Dana (my wife) loves surprises, so I will always have this great date or surprise planned but I just can’t stand the suspense so I’ll tell her like hours before the surprise.
 It’s our thing.
 Or my thing.
 She just wishes I could finally make it all the way through and keep a secret.
-I just get too darn excited.

 I’m unapologetic about being tough on our children, pushing them to their potential, and I’m not cool with how parenting is today with the “participation awards” and keeping children comfortable.
 The best part of my life is I get to stand in the gap for absent fathers and grandfathers.
 I’ve walked four graduates down the aisle and love being there for the little ones that don’t have dads or grandfathers.
 We have five children, one son-in-law, a grandson and new granddaughter.
 We are a tight family.
 One of my daughters still isn’t talking to me.
 I’ve really made some mistakes but I’m never going to stop trying.
 Being there for others helps with the heartache.